What Is TGL? Tiger Woods And Rory McIlroy's New Golf League

 One point is up for grabs on each hole, and the team with the fewest shots on a hole wins the point.
 Ties are worth zero points and there are no carryovers.

 If the teams are tied after the completion of the 15 holes, players will compete in an “overtime tiebreaker.”
-This will involve a 3-on-3 closest-to-the-pin competition which will be played until one of the two teams hits two shots closer to the pin their their opponent.
+This will involve a 3-on-3 closest-to-the-pin competition which will be played until one of the two teams hits two shots closer to the pin than their opponent.

 A win in either regulation or overtime earns a team two points, while a loss in overtime sees that team win one point - a similar system to the NHL.
 However, any team losing in regulation walks away from the two hours of action empty handed.